And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 You are absolutely right.

-And where I'm speaking to you from And he saved the free world at the time, but no minor detail.
+And he saved the free world at the time, but no minor detail.

-No, where I'm speaking to you from right now is two miles away from Chartwell where Churchill lived.
+No, where I'm speaking to you from right now is two miles away from Chartwell, where Churchill lived.

-This was the greatest guy I think that ever lived, and important to remember his mother was an American.
+This was the greatest guy I think that ever lived.

 You know, it's also important to remember he one of the one of the more damning moments in history, biggest mistakes.

-Here he goes out in the middle in the battle of Britain every day, while Britain is being bombed to show confidence in in bring confidence to the people, risking his own life, and then you guys throw him out after he wins the war.
+Here he goes out in the middle in the battle of Britain every day while Britain is being bombed to show confidence and bring confidence to the people, risking his own life.

 What was that all about?